 When they first met, Marian said, Kinsman was recovering from cancer that had been expected to be terminal.
 He had cancer again the year before he was killed, she said.

-"I saw him recover through the sheer force of his will," Marian said.
-"Andrew loved life and he wasn't done."
+"I watched him recover through what seemed to be the sheer force of his will," Marian said.
+"Andrew had committed to life.
+He wasn't done."

 All illustrations by the CBC's John Fraser.
 With files from The Canadian Press